JerryShea/jerryshea.github.io/_posts/2018-7-27-RingBuffer.md

 ![Chronicle Queue, 250K msgs/sec of 32 bytes](/images/2.png)

 ### Chronicle Queue with pretoucher, 250K msgs/sec of 32 bytes
-If Chronicle-Queuer's pretoucher is used, this improves the high percentiles (99.97 cut in half and 99.99 reduced by 1/3rd), but they are still sub-optimal.
+If Chronicle-Queue's pretoucher is used, this improves the high percentiles (99.97 cut in half and 99.99 reduced by 1/3rd), but they are still sub-optimal.
 Vertical axis is logarithmic.

 > To minimise latency of writes, the [pretoucher](https://github.com/OpenHFT/Chronicle-Queue/blob/9a56a86bf7f489d838d030a6486570cfb1b5cb15/src/main/java/net/openhft/chronicle/queue/impl/single/Pretoucher.java) is designed to be run in a separate thread (or process) and aggressively 'pre-touch' the pages in a queue, so that they are resident in the page-cache (i.e. loaded from storage) before they are required by the application.